 The PUD takes pride in serving you with continuous, reliable electric service.
 However, occasionally, your power may be interrupted by a blown fuse, a bad storm, or a failure in the line equipment serving your home.
 Links to information about portable generators and emergency preparedness kits are to your left.

-To see current outage information, visit our Outage Center, available 24/7, by clicking here.
+To see current outage information including an outage tracker that shows progress during an outage repair, visit our Outage Center, available 24/7, by clicking here.

 |Customers who are dependent on power for life-support equipment should have a backup plan for power outages